javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 alert( "Direct: " + user[id] );
 ```

-That's a part of the general "hiding" concept.
+`Object.keys(user)` also ignores them.
+That's a part of the general "hiding symbolic properties" principle.
 If another script or a library loops over our object, it won't unexpectedly access a symbolic property.

 In contrast, [Object.assign](mdn:js/Object/assign) copies both string and symbol properties: